anooplab/homepage-source/content/publications/journal_artcles/index.md

 draft: false
 ---

+1. "Oxygenolysis of a series of copper(II)-flavonolate adducts varying the electronic factors on supporting ligands as a mimic of quercetin 2,4-dioxygenase-like activity"
+    Nirmalya Podder, Subhasis Dey, Anakuthil Anoop and Sukanta Mandal, [*Dalton Transactions*, **2022**,
+    doi: 10.1039/D1DT04151G](https://doi.org/10.1039/D1DT04151G)
 1. "Stereochemistry of the Benzylidene γ-Butyrolactone Dictates the Reductive Heck Cyclization Mode in the Asymmetric Synthesis of Aryltetralin Lignans: A